KadiusLunarflame/cpp-crud-rest-api-experiments/README.md

 These run a csv-processing server on port 18481 and a postgre db server that the csv-server works with.

 ## API
-API allows performing simple select queries with conditions and ordering(WHERE and ORDER BY clauses).
+API allows performing simple sql select queries with conditions and ordering(WHERE and ORDER BY clauses).
 API uses JSONs for communication.